-I’m looking forward to chatting with you on my podcast, A Better HR Business.
+I’m looking forward to chatting with you on our podcast, A Better HR Business.

-Click here to see a list of all my previous guests and topics.
+Click here to see a list of all our previous guests.

 Before The Interview